 Update: As of July 2019, Visas are now processed at the Egypt’s Passport and Immigration Administration.
 Do not go to the Mogamma.
 The newer, updated space should create an improved experience.
 However, based on early experience from our readers, it seems that it’s a bit chaotic while they figure things out.
 If you want to share your experience, please contact us.

 If you’re planning on staying in Egypt for more than a month, you have to renew your Egypt tourist visa in person.
 Previously, this was at the Mogamma building, but it is now at the Egypt Passport and Immigration Administration.
+Also, previously, you got a visa; you now get a “Foreign Residence Card”, a plastic ID card with your address, photo, and date of birth.

 We updated this guide after the recent changes.